Kristina Levina Flashes Major Cleavage In Latest Instagram Snap

-German Instagram model Kristina Levina — who gained popularity on social media for her incredible looks, sense of style and her skin-baring photos — recently took to her account and treated her fans and followers to two racy snaps, both of which left them thoroughly excited.
+German Instagram model Kristina Levina, who gained popularity on social media for her incredible looks, sense of style, and her skin-baring photos, recently took to her account and treated her fans and followers to two racy snaps, both of which left them thoroughly excited.

 In the first picture, the model showed off her incredible cleavage through her skimpy black leather bra which she paired with matching pants.
-To spice things up, she pulled her bra down with her hands — a move that instantly titillated her fans and she didn’t fail to impress at all.
+To spice things up, she pulled her bra down with her hands; a move that instantly titillated her fans and she didn’t fail to impress.

-The model let her hair down, wore minimal makeup to keep it natural and sexy, while she closed her eyes to pose for the pic.
+The model let her hair down and wore minimal makeup to keep it natural and sexy, while she closed her eyes to pose for the pic.

-As of this writing, the pic has amassed more than 15,000 likes and over 310 comments where fans showered the hot model with various complimentary comments and phrases.
+As of this writing, the pic has amassed more than 15,000 likes and over 310 comments, where fans showered the hot model with various complimentary comments and phrases.

 “Love your vibes,” one of her fans commented on the snap.
-“You are the true definition of sexiness,” another fan commented.

-While a third fan wrote that the picture is incredible, adding that he would like to take Kristina out on a date.
+A third fan wrote that the picture is incredible, adding that he would like to take Kristina out on a date.

-To her fans’ delight, Kristina took the time to respond to each comment on the picture where she thanked her fans — a move that prompted people to post further comments on the pic.
+To her fans’ delight, Kristina took the time to respond to each comment on the picture where she thanked her fans; a move that prompted people to post further comments on the pic.

 Even though she tried to respond to new comments, it was obviously not possible to interact with everyone.
 Nonetheless, fans felt happy and encouraged because the stunner noticed the comments.